 When a unit performs a move, apply any effects that increase the unit's maximum speed before applying any effects that reduce its maximum speed.

 IMMUNE: DEFLECT (WEAPON KEYWORD)

-During an attack, if the attack pool contains weapons with the Immune: Deflect keyword, the attacking unit cannot suffer wounds due to the defending unit using the Ataru Mastery, Deflect, Djem So Mastery, or Soresu Mastery abilities.
+During an attack, if the attack pool contains weapons with the Immune: Deflect keyword, the attacking unit cannot suffer wounds from the Deflect keyword.

 IMPACT X (WEAPON KEYWORD)